cca/moodle-config-sync/readme.md

 }
 ```

 Moodle defines much vital functionality, such as authentication and enrollment, in plugins.
 A core configuration sync is not be enough to replicate an instance's settings.
+You can see a compete list of plugin names with `SELECT DISTINCT plugin FROM {config_plugins}` but there are many (>400) and some are inconsequential.

 ## A note on "Custom site defaults"